kentico-matthews/Custom.Xperience.Stripe/README.md

 # Xperience 13 Stripe Integration

 ## Summary
 This community integration connects Kentico Xperience 13 with [Stripe](https://stripe.com/) for processing payments in your E-commerce store.
-(Please note that it is not an official integration, and has not been reviewed or tested by the Kentico development and QA staff.)
+(Please note that it is not an official integration, and has not been reviewed or tested by the Kentico development and QA staff.
+If you have problems, please create an issue in this repository rather than contacting Kentico support.)

 This repository uses [Stripe Checkout](https://stripe.com/payments/checkout), where the customer enters their payment data into a form hosted by Stripe, meaning your servers do not need to touch their card information.